|

 • Correct provision and handling of tools and materials (especially getting them up and down from work locations).

-Regular inspections of the workplace, work equipment and work methods are essential to reduce the risks.
-Unsafe acts should not be tolerated and should be stopped immediately, ensuring all employees know why the work is being stopped, as well as the consequences if further unsafe work is carried out.
+Regular inspections of the workplace, work equipment, and work methods are essential to reduce the risks.
+Unsafe acts should not be tolerated and should be stopped immediately, ensuring all employees know why the work is being stopped and the consequences if further unsafe work is carried out.
 Unsafe conditions should be corrected on the spot.

 A simple hierarchy can be adopted to prevent falls:

-• Provide a safe working platform with guardrails, fences, toe-boards, etc. that are strong enough to prevent a fall.
+• Provide a safe working platform with guardrails, fences, toe-boards, etc., that are strong enough to prevent falls.

 • Where this is not possible or reasonable, provide properly installed personal equipment, such as rope access or boatswain’s chairs.

-• If this is not possible and a worker can approach an unprotected edge, provide equipment that will arrest falls, such as a safety harness or safety net.
+• If this is impossible and a worker can approach an unprotected edge, provide equipment that will arrest falls, such as a safety harness or safety net.

-This last option does not prevent falls but it does minimize the distance of the fall and the consequences (i.e. injury).
+This last option does not prevent falls but minimizes the fall’s distance and the consequences (i.e., injury).

 Prevention of injury caused by falling materials should be controlled using a similar approach: